Carmel-Jane/Carmel-Jane/README.md

 - Checkout my current projects.
 Many more to come...
 - 📫 How to reach me: carmelbarwick@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love chess!!
-My online chess ratings are above 2200!! (most of the time)
+My online chess ratings are above 2200!!

 <!---
 Carmel-Jane/Carmel-Jane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.